Proposal: Cryptography and Key Management

 rotateSealimplementation (metadata-only KEK rotation).- Policy enforcement for seal/unseal.

-- Audit cap integration (system-monitoring-proposal.md).
+- Audit cap integration (System Monitoring).

 Phase 3 — Persistent KeyVault over the Store